tfleme/ChuckNorris/README.md

 A simple iOS app that lets you read some Chuck Norries jokes randomly based on categories

-## Architecuture
+## Architecture

 The app is built on **Clean MVVM-C** architecture with the Application, Domain and Services layers separated on they're own Xcode project/target in order to phisically create a separation of concerns boundary and leverage Swift's internal access level.

-This achitectural design was inspired by Uncle Bob's [Clean Swift Architecture]("https://clean-swift.com") and ajusted to make the application layer architecture agnostic so it could be implemented in MVVM, MVP, MVC etc.
+This achitectural design was inspired by Uncle Bob's * [Clean Swift Architecture]("https://clean-swift.com") and ajusted to make the application layer architecture agnostic so it could be implemented in MVVM, MVP, MVC etc.

 ![](Architecture/Architecture.png)